PHP Include And Post Exploitation

 Since we used the string pentesterlab123randomvalue, we can guess that the suffix .php has been added by the PHP code.

-Then we can with a file you don't have access: trying for example to access the /etc/shadow is likely to generate an exception since the current webserver's user is unlikely to have access to this page.
-However, since the PHP code adds a suffix .php, we will need to add a Null Byte (encoded as %00) to get rid of it and access the page http://vulnerable/index.php?page=../../../../../etc/shadow%00.
+Then we can with a file we don't have access to: trying for example to access the /etc/shadow is likely to generate an exception since the current web server's user is unlikely to have access to this file.
+However, since the PHP code adds a suffix .php, we will need to add a Null byte (encoded as %00) to get rid of it and access the page http://vulnerable/index.php?page=../../../../../etc/shadow%00.
 You can use as many ../ to go up the file system and access the shadow file.
 The following error message is displayed:

 <b>Warning</b>: include(../../../../../etc/shadow) [<a href='function.include'>function.include</a>]: failed to open stream: Permission denied in <b>/var/www/index.php</b> on line <b>28</b><br />